 New Limburg Brewery

 Got your taste buds tingling?
 Visit the full Toast the Coast Trail with even more wineries and breweries along the north shore of Lake Erie.
+The link is mapping link so you can direct yourself to each step with ease.

 To check out even more amazing culinary stops across Ontario’s Southwest, check out the full Next Stop: Taste video series.